 Years later, my family moved to California where I studied architecture at UC Berkeley, and took courses in painting, drawing and photography.
 Right as I was about to graduate, I realized that photography has truly captured my interest.

 I knew I wanted to be a photographer, but I had no idea how to make that leap.
-An ‘ah-ha’ moment came when I saw an architectural photographer at work on an image at the Skywalker Ranch, on a shoot commissioned by an acoustical engineering firm where I was working after graduating from Berkeley.
+A revelatory moment occurred when I saw an architectural photographer at work on an image at the Skywalker Ranch, on a shoot commissioned by an acoustical engineering firm where I was working after graduating from Berkeley.

-The magic occurred in the Final Mix room, when I saw the photographer use lighting to make the space come alive.
+I saw the photographer use lighting to make the Final Mix room come alive.
 The processes I witnessed that day solidified my determination to pursue architectural photography.
-That same photographer, Doug Salin, became my mentor, and eventually took me on as an assistant.
+That same photographer, Doug Salin, became my mentor.

 The year was 1989, when professional photographers were using a 4X5 camera, shooting transparencies.
 The process was slow and painstaking, and the media unforgiving.
 As the art advanced engaging digital technology, the lessons learned previously provided a foundation to further develop my methods and style of work.
 Digital tools give me an opportunity to use the space itself as a canvas, letting me build mood and atmosphere by layering light within the space.